MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   /// Add an event handler for the `LaunchingExternalProtocol` event.
   /// The `LaunchingExternalProtocol` event is raised when a launch request is made to
   /// a protocol that is registered with the OS.
-  /// The `LaunchingExternalProtocol` event may suppress the default dialog
-  /// and replace the default dialog with a custom dialog.
   ///
   /// If a deferral is not taken on the event args, the external protocol launch is
   /// blocked until the event handler returns.
 If a deferral is taken, the